hpedrorodrigues/ADBe/README.md

 ## Requirements

-ADB, Scala 2.11.5 or greater or Ruby 2.2.1 or greater in your PATH
+ADB, Scala 2.11.5 or greater or Ruby 2.2.1 or greater, in your PATH.

 ## More